DevExpress-Examples/maui-chat-app/README.md

 ## Implementation Details

 1. Use a [`SafeKeyboardAreaView`](https://docs.devexpress.com/MAUI/DevExpress.Maui.Core.SafeKeyboardAreaView) as the root for the view layout.
-This way, the device keyboard will not overlap the message view when it appears.
+When implemented in this manner, the device keyboard will not overlap the message view when it appears on-screen.

     ```xaml
     <dx:SafeKeyboardAreaView>